Cluster sizes in subcritical soft Boolean models: Proofs

 where

 is a finite constant as \(\beta<\beta_0\). \end{proof}

-\subsubsection{Proof of the upper bound in Part~\textit{(iii)}}
+\subsubsection{Proof of the upper bound in Part~(iii)}

-In this section, we prove the upper bound of Part~\textit{(iii)} of Theorem~\ref{thm:Main} following the strategy outlined in Section~\ref{sec:Strategy}.
+In this section, we prove the upper bound of Part~(iii) of Theorem~\ref{thm:Main} following the strategy outlined in Section~\ref{sec:Strategy}.
 We fix the following notation throughout this section.
-As above, we set
+As above, we have